dx-hub-ui/merch-monitor/README.md

 - TypeScript project references now include the `components/` directory so ESLint and type-checking catch issues in shared UI components during `next lint` and `next build`.
 - Avatar previews and profile photos use `next/image` to satisfy Next.js lint rules and ensure client previews (including `blob:` URLs) stay optimised.
 Reuse the existing utilities when adding new avatar surfaces.
 - The E2E auth bypass path seeds a fully shaped Supabase user stub so `next build` type-checks succeed without requiring network calls to Supabase during automated runs.

+### Self-hosted scheduling

+GitHub Actions runs (`crawl.yml`) can be blocked when an account exhausts its included minutes or the organisation has a failed payment.
+Deployments that hit those limits should fall back to a self-hosted scheduler:

+1. Provision a small worker (or reuse an existing box) with Node.js 20 and the repository checked out.
+2. Ensure the `.env` file contains the same credentials used in CI (database URL, OpenAI key, etc.).
+3. Run `npm run jobs` from cron or a process manager.
+The helper wraps the crawler, embedding generator, and metrics scripts so a single invocation mirrors the Actions workflow.
+Use `npm run jobs -- --only=crawl` to target specific steps or `npm run jobs:dry-run` to confirm configuration without executing any network calls.

+The job runner validates required environment variables up-front so failures surface immediately instead of mid-crawl.

 ### Crawling